-STEP 4… This part can be tricky and you may have to practice a bit.
+STEP 4… This part can be tricky, and you may have to practice a bit.
 With your pumpkin in the center of the fabric, pick up one corner and insert it into the top.
 Pick up the fabric again and repeat this pattern in the same direction.
-I worked counter-clockwise but if you’re a southpaw (left-handed), it may work better clockwise.
+I worked counterclockwise, but it may work better clockwise if you’re a southpaw (left-handed).
 I folded the fabric (making pleats) as I went so that the fabric lays nicely.
 This gave it an elegant look.

 Get Creative With Fabric Pumpkin Stems

 STEP 5… Here’s where the fun begins!
 Get creative with your fabric pumpkins.
-So many non-traditional items can be used for the stems.
+Many non-traditional items can be used for the stems.
 One of my favorites is old hardware.
 Since I paint furniture for a living, I have endless left-over pulls and knobs.
 Or be fancy pants and step it up with glass knobs.
 Oh, YEAH!
 Hobby Lobby is a great place to get those.
 I left the screw in the knobs to help give my stem stability.
-I don’t like gluing them permanently on the fabric pumpkins because this allows me to change out my designs with different hardware and fabric.
+I wouldn’t say I like gluing them permanently on the fabric pumpkins because this allows me to change my designs with different hardware and fabric.
 We creatives get bored and LOVE change.

 Until the next project… xo, Do